MahmoudG27/Wordpress-LAMP-Script/README.md

 * Make configuration of Apache2 and choise any protocol you need your Website it will run on.
 * When choise HTTP protocol You'll only enter VirtualHost (configuration file of your WebSite) and ServerName (Web address of your WebSite). and The Script will complete the rest.
-* When choise HTTPS protocol You'll enter VirtualHost & ServerName, too. but here you choise the way of enter Certificate. in first option you have a certifcate here you must enter the location of certificate whether it locally or on the Internet. in second option the script will be generate let's Encrypt certificate.
+* When choise HTTPS protocol You'll enter VirtualHost & ServerName, too. but here you choise the way of enter Certificate.
+In first option you have a certifcate here you must enter the location of certificate whether it locally or on the Internet.
+In second option the script will be generate let's Encrypt certificate.